jackula83/cs.code-challenge/Manual.md

 # Manual

-Quick start manual for the application.
+This is the quick start manual for the CarSales Resource Finder.

 ## Main Features